benathi/bensblogs/_posts/2023-03-04-language-models-code-generation.md

 ## Out of Domain Generalization
-If we train a model on one programming language, it turns out that such a model can also write code in a different programming language, especially when the model is large enough!
+If we train a model on one programming language, it turns out that such a model can also **write code in different programming languages**, especially when the model is large enough!
 Let's look at the results and sample generations.

 Here, we train a decoder model on three languages: Python, Java, JavaScript.
-We use the model to sample and generate many versions of code and evaluate with the pass@k metric.
+We use the model to sample and generate many versions of code and evaluate with the pass@k metric (one can think of it as accuracies given k chances).
 The result in Figure 1 shows that not only does it perform well on all languages that are trained on, the model also performs well on unseen languages (PHP, Ruby, Kotlin).
 How is this possible?

 <div class="col-sm mt-3 mt-md-0">